mchua/facultyaslearners/1a-list-post.md

 ### Being skeptical of metanarratives and binaries

+Vocabulary list
+* narrative
+* metanarrative
+* binary
+* categorization

+Indicators
+* actually...
+* the real story
+* that's how it's always been
+* X is wrong / it's not X

 Postmodernism rejects metanarratives; poststructuralism deconstructs binaries and other forms of systematic categorization.
 Both of these are techniques to interrogate the simple notion of “truth” in order to admit multiplicities of perspectives.

 Metanarratives are narratives that are totalizing.
 Metanarratives try to explain everything, but are themselves ahistorical and acultural, typically falling into readerly mode to gloss over their own socially constructed nature and any history of accepted thought that conflicts.
 “This is the truth,” they say.
 “This is how it’s always been.”